act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-non-standard-nav-ebe86a.md

 The rule applies to any HTML or SVG element that is [focusable](#focusable) where focus cannot cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).

-**Note**: This rule only applies to HTML and SVG.
+**Note:** This rule only applies to HTML and SVG.
 Thus, it is a partial check for WCAG 2.0 success criterion 2.1.2, which applies to all content.

 ## Expectation 1

 For each target element help information is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree) or can be accessed from within the keyboard trap.

-**Note**: As per WCAG 2.0 Success Criterion 2.1.1 Keyboard the help information should be accessible through a keyboard interface.
+**Note:** As per WCAG 2.0 Success Criterion 2.1.1 Keyboard the help information should be accessible through a keyboard interface.

 ## Expectation 2